 Product ‘pipelines', innovation and R&D

-In accordance with the Commission’s general guidance, R&D and product pipelines should be considered in markets and sectors, such as the pharmaceutical sector, where innovation is an important competitive force that may be driven or impeded depending on the particular circumstances of each case.38 In such scenarios, a full competitive analysis requires that the relevant authority examine those products that have not as yet entered the market, but that are at an advanced stage of development (e.g., advanced R&D pipeline products in Phase III of clinical trials).39 In a number of cases, the Commission has assessed the impact of transactions in ‘pipeline products’.40 Patents and other IP rights also play an important role in the competitive assessment of current and future markets.41
+In accordance with the Commission's general guidance, R&D and product pipelines should be considered in markets and sectors, such as the pharmaceutical sector, where innovation is an important competitive force that may be driven or impeded depending on the particular circumstances of each case.38 In such scenarios, a full competitive analysis requires that the relevant authority examine those products that have not as yet entered the market, but that are at an advanced stage of development (e.g., advanced R&D pipeline products in Phase III of clinical trials).39 In a number of cases, the Commission has assessed the impact of transactions in ‘pipeline products', compared to both pipeline products and marketed products of the other parties.40 Patents and other IP rights also play an important role in the competitive assessment of current and future markets.41

 National registration and reimbursement rules

 In certain cases, the Commission has taken into consideration the influence of national registration and national reimbursement rules on the prescription behaviour of physicians for the purposes of defining markets.42

 Other medicine characteristics

 Further segmentation of product markets in the pharmaceutical sector may result from a number of characteristics of medicines (e.g., the medicine's indications and contraindications, their efficacy and side effects, their frequency of administration and period of action).43